-It took me sometime to realize that there are many different kinds of Moroccan bread that are actually made at home.
+It took me some time to realize that there are many different kinds of Moroccan bread that are actually made at home.
 And each one serves a different purpose.
 Batbout is a Moroccan pita, or an American equivalent of sandwich bread.
-It’s for a quick lunch (I loved eating it for breakfast with cheese inside.)
+It’s a Moroccan bread often used for a quick lunch (I loved eating it for breakfast with cheese inside.)

 • 4 cups white flour